Set up a walking bus

 - Ask the school to run DBS checks for all adults involved in your walking bus.

 - Work out your route, including start and finish points, pick up points and timetable.
+We will carry out a risk assessment of your route.

 - Apply online.